JPADN/liboqs/ASA_docs/README.md

     - Recover the ciphertext
     - Decrypt the ciphertext, recovering the seed
     - Compute the victim's private key from the secret seed

+### Kyber ASA flow
+- Victim generates a keypair from a random secret seed
+	- The malicious implementation adds information about the secret seed into the public key.
+The information is encrypted using the attacker's symmetric key
+- The attacker can recover the secret seed from the public key and reconstruct the private key

 ## Mininet testing